 Direct Mail: From Old School to New School

-"Instead of just sending out mass direct mail, Lob’s API works in a very precise way," says Walker.
-For patients who have overdue bills, the receiving direct mail after getting an email and SMS notification gives them the nudge they may need to make a payment.
-“It’s a little bit psychological,” Walker explains, “While many patients will make their payment after receiving the first notification, patients who are late on a payment will often respond quickly after they get a paper bill in the mail.”
+“Instead of just sending out mass direct mail, Lob’s API works in a very precise way,” says Walker.
+For patients who have overdue bills, receiving direct mail after email and SMS notifications gives them the nudge they need.
+“It’s a little bit psychological,” Walker explains.
+“Many patients will make their payment after receiving the first notification.
+But patients who are late will often respond quickly after getting a paper bill.”

-With Lob, Inbox Health also has more control over the look and feel of their medical bills, and can quickly customize all the content.
-With other vendors, Walker and his team aren’t able to set their own design templates for bills or test how effective different layouts are quickly.
-His team can try out different designs, see how they resonate and iterate over time to make changes through the API.
-"It’s much easier with Lob than it would be with a traditional vendor," says Walker.
+With Lob, Inbox Health has more control over the look and feel of their medical bills.
+Of course, they can quickly customize all the content.
+With other vendors, Walker and his team can’t set custom design templates or test the effectiveness of different layouts.
+His team can try out different designs and iterate over time to make changes via the Lob API.
+“It’s much easier with Lob than with a traditional vendor,” says Walker.

-Additionally, Walker and his team use Lob’s API to personalize direct mailings based on individual patients.
-"With other billing vendors, you just send them a spreadsheet with contact details and they send out all of the bills in a batch, without even thinking about why."
-Walker and his team can instead make decisions on what type of message to send patients and when based on their past communications.
-This way they can personalize the experience for patients and handle communication more authentically, on a case-by-case basis.
+Additionally, Walker and his team use Lob’s API to personalize direct mailings for individual patients.
+“With other billing vendors, you just send them a spreadsheet with contact details.
+Then they send out all of the bills in a batch, without even thinking about why.”
+Instead, Walker and his team personalize the experience for patients and handle communication more authentically, on a case-by-case basis.

 Faster Payments and a Better Customer Experience

-"From our perspective, we’re using SMS and email to replace the vast majority of both medical bills sent through the mail and medical bills ending up in collections," says Walker.
-This saves healthcare practices money in two ways, by decreasing both the amount of time it takes for a patient to pay their bill and a number of medical bills they would otherwise have to send.
+“We’re using SMS and email to replace the vast majority of medical bills sent through the mail and medical bills ending up in collections,” says Walker.
+This saves healthcare practices money in two ways: decreasing the amount of time it takes for a patient to pay and decreasing the number of medical bills being sent.

-When medical bills take more than 30 days to get paid, it can cost healthcare practices hundreds to thousands of dollars to mail patients multiple reminders to pay their bill.
-"Using Lob lets us reduce up to 7 days off of the average time it takes for a patient to receive their bill from their doctor's office, and greatly decreases how much the practice needs to spend to get paid" says Walker.
+When medical bills take more than 30 days to get paid, healthcare practices lose hundreds to thousands of dollars just sending reminders.
+“Using Lob lets us reduce up to 7 days off of the average time it takes for a patient to receive their bill from their doctor’s office, and greatly decreases how much the practice needs to spend to get paid” says Walker.